-While our mobile monitoring solution offers powerful out-of-the-box data collection, you may need to customize and extend the data your mobile app reports to New Relic.
+While our solution offers powerful out-of-the-box data collection, you may need to customize and extend the data your mobile app reports to New Relic.
 For example, you can use the public SDK API calls to:

 - Start and stop interaction traces from events in your mobile app